 - Worked at all levels of the stack, from Kubernetes to CSS, inclduding work in JS, TS, Ruby, Go, SQL, DynamoDB, and many other technologies.

 Software Engineer - Seattle, WA / Remote

-- Create and maintain a transit app for a large tech firm that has a private fleet of vehicles.
-The system uses Node, Express, Postgres, Redis, with an Ember client.
-The server supports web and native mobile clients and is deployed to an in-house cloud.
+- Extended and maintained a transit app for a large tech firm that has a private fleet of vehicles.
+The system used Node, Express, Postgres, Redis, with an Ember web client and an iOS app.
+The system was deployed to a custom in-house cloud.